samaythakur/Tic-Tac-Toe/README.md

 6.Switch turns dynamically between Player X and Player O.

 7.Continuously check for:
-  Row-wise win
+  -Row-wise win
-  Column-wise win
+  -Column-wise win
-  Diagonal-wise win
+  -Diagonal-wise win

 8.If a player wins:
-  Display winner message
+  -Display winner message
-  Reset the game automatically
+  -Reset the game automatically

 9.If all cells are filled without a winner:
-  Declare the match as a draw
+  -Declare the match as a draw
-  Reset the game
+  -Reset the game

 10.Repeat gameplay for a new match.